-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups in the automotive industry as a whole.
+Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups in the automotive industry.
 As innovations in this industry are numerous and there is a large number of startups working on a wide variety of solutions, we decided to share some of our insights with you.
-So, let’s take a look at promising solutions in Connectivity.
+Let’s take a look at promising connected car startups in the automotive industry.

 Heat Map: 5 Out Of 300 Connected Car Startups

 For our 5 picks of connected car startups, we use a data-driven startup scouting approach to identify the most relevant solutions globally.
 The Heat Map below highlights 5 interesting examples out of 300 highly relevant connected car solutions in the automotive industry.
 Depending on your specific needs, your top 5 picks might look entirely different.